3 Exporting tree with data

 in ape package

-This is quite useful for converting non-standard formats to standard format and
+This is quite useful for converting non-standard formats to a standard format and

-for extracting tree from software outputs, such as log file.
+for extracting trees from software outputs, such as log files.

-However, exporting tree with associated data is still challenging.
-These associated data can be parsed from analysis programs or obtained from external sources (e.g. phenotypic data, experimental data and clinical data).
-The major obstacle here is that there is no standard format that designed for storing tree with data.
-NeXML (Vos et al. 2012) maybe the most flexible format, however it is currently not widely supported.
+However, exporting a tree with associated data is still challenging.
+These associated data can be parsed from analysis programs or obtained from external sources (e.g., phenotypic data, experimental data, and clinical data).
+The major obstacle here is that there is no standard format designed for storing a tree with data.
+NeXML (Vos et al., 2012) may be the most flexible format.
+However, it is currently not widely supported.
 Most of the analysis programs in this field rely extensively on Newick string and Nexus format.
 In my opinion, although BEAST Nexus format may not be the best solution, it is currently a good approach for storing heterogeneous associated data.
-The beauty of the format is that all the annotate elements are stored within square bracket, which is reserved for comments.
-So that the file can be parsed as standard Nexus by ignoring annotated elements and existing programs should be able to read it.
+The beauty of the format is that all the annotated elements are stored within square brackets, which are reserved for comments.
+In this way, existing programs that can read standard Nexus format are able to parse it by ignoring the annotated elements.

 3.2 Exporting Tree Data to BEAST Nexus Format